Who? An irksome phrase commonly asked under NME's social media posts but in the case of these guys, you'd be right to wonder.

 21 The Golden Triangle Municipal Funk Band aka Kevin Spacey aka Tame Impala’s Kevin Parker

-Kevin Parker’s amusingly titled side project Kevin Spacey (he’s called Kevin and the music is spacey, get it?) assumed another name when they played their second only gig recently.
+Kevin Parker’s awkwardly-titled side project Kevin Spacey (he’s called Kevin and the music is spacey, get it?) assumed another name when they played their second only gig recently.
 They played under the moniker The Golden Triangle Municipal Funk Band.

 George Harrison co-wrote the song ‘Badge’ with his chum Eric Clapton, but had to appear as the enigmatically-named guitarist l’Angelo Misterioso when he played guitar on the track for contractual reasons.
 He’s also penned liner notes as the more prosaic Arthur Wax.